-A privacy notice is supplied at the time the data is obtained if obtained directly from the data subject.
-If the data is not obtained directly from the data subject, the privacy notice will be provided within a reasonable period of having obtained the data, which will mean within one month.
+A privacy notice must be supplied at the time the data is obtained if obtained directly from the data subject.
+If the data is not obtained directly from the data subject, the privacy notice must be provided within one month of having obtained the data.

-If the data is being used to communicate with the individual, then the privacy notice will be supplied at the latest when the first communication takes place.
+If the data is being used to communicate with the individual, then the privacy notice must be supplied when the first communication takes place.

-If disclosure to another recipient is envisaged, then the privacy notice will be supplied prior to the data being disclosed.
+If disclosure to another recipient is envisaged, then the privacy notice must be supplied prior to the data being disclosed.